ocaml/dune/doc/concepts.rst

 error.

-Below is a simple example of a condition expressing that the build has a flambda compiler, with the help of variable expansion, and is targeting OSX:
+Below is a simple example of a condition expressing that the build has a Flambda compiler, with the help of variable expansion, and is targeting OSX:

 .. code:: lisp